Skip to Main Content

 How can SCRC help me?

-With a visit to our Reading Room on the 6th floor of Bird Library, the collections at SCRC can enable you to study primary sources of information, such as documents, letters, and drawings.
-Studying primary sources can greatly enhance research done through secondary sources, such as journal articles and general reference books.
-Please see our Visit Information website for more information about visiting the Reading Room.
+With a visit to our Reading Room on the 6th floor of Bird Library, you can study primary sources of information—such as documents, letters, and drawings—available in SCRC's collections.
+Studying primary sources can greatly enhance research done through secondary sources, such as scholarly journal articles and books.
+Please see our Visit Information website for more information about how to visit the Reading Room, Visitor guidelines and policies, and Information on Accessibility.

 How can I get started?